Semi-classical spacetime thermodynamics: Semi-classical 2D gravity from thermodynamics

 Thermodynamics of JT gravity also has remarkable properties.
 In the semiclassical context, the relevant thermodynamic quantity is the generalized entropy $S_{\text{gen}}$ which combines both the entropy of the classical gravitational field and of the exterior quantum fields.
 The semiclassical equations of motion should then follow from the equilibrium condition $\Delta S_{\text{gen,rev}}=0$, i.e., the reversible change of the generalized entropy vanishes.
 However, explicitly computing the generalized entropy represents a formidable task.
 While the induced gravity paradigm identifies the generalized entropy with the total entanglement entropy $S_{\text{EE}}$ of the spacetime~\cite{Susskind:1994,Jacobson_1994}, an explicit evaluation of $S_{\text{EE}}$ remains equally challenging (due to its nonlocal nature for nonconformal quantum fields~\cite{Jacobson_2016,Speranza:2016,Casini:2016} and to the ambiguities in the quantum expectation value of the stress-energy tensor~\cite{Wald:1994}).
-The situation drastically simplifies in $2D$.
-It has been shown that Wald entropy for black hole solutions of semiclassical JT gravity coincides with their total entanglement entropy, even in time-dependent situations~\cite{Pedraza:2021cvx}.
+The situation drastically simplifies in $2$D. It has been shown that Wald entropy for black hole solutions of semiclassical JT gravity coincides with their total entanglement entropy, even in time-dependent situations~\cite{Pedraza:2021cvx}.
 Then, Wald entropy also agrees with the generalized entropy.
 For the case of locally constructed stretched light cones, the generalized entropy turns out to be given by the augmented Wald entropy expression~\eqref{S aug}, as we argue in the following.
 The augmented Wald entropy then suffices to recover the complete semiclassical equations of motion fully capturing the bakreaction of quantum fields.
+We stress that, while we compute the total entanglement entropy via Wald prescription~\eqref{S aug}, its form can in fact by supported by purely kinematic considerations, without any input from gravitational dynamics.
+Indeed, classical $2$D JT gravity can be interpreted as a low-energy model for the classical dynamics of a class of higher-dimensional charged near-extremal black holes and branes~\cite{Achucarro:1993,Fabbri:1995,Nayak:2018,Sachdev:2019}.
+In this case, the entanglement entropy of the higher dimensional black hole corresponds to Wald entropy of JT gravity.
+Since the entanglement entropy scaling with area follows from quantum field theory in the presence of a horizon, the form of Wald entropy of JT gravity has a motivation completely independent of gravitational dynamics.
+The form of the conformal anomaly contribution to entanglement entropy is likewise a generic prediction for a conformal quantum field theory on a curved background, obtained without any reference to gravitational dynamics~\cite{Duff:1994,Pedraza:2021cvx}.
+Therefore, our results in this and the subsequent section follow just from kinematics of conformal quantum fields in a curved background.
+The only other necessary ingredient is the Einstein equivalence principle which justifies approximating the local vacuum state at any regular spacetime point by Minkowski vacuum~\cite{Chirco_2010,Alonso:2024}.

 Let us now recall the basics of semiclassical JT gravity.
 The classical JT action is given by